Thief Hired a Locksmith to Steal a Car

-You might’ve heard the common ways on how thieves break in and steal cars, these usually are high-tech methods.
+You might’ve heard the common ways on how thieves break in and steal cars which usually are high-tech methods.
 However, a man in Oakland, California says that his car was stolen using an unexpectedly low-tech method.

 “I’m pissed at everyone,” he said.
 “It’s not supposed to happen and it’s not supposed to happen in the middle of the day.
 You can see the dude talking to the locksmith person, going over and paying him, the dude gives him the key, he gets in it and drives off.”